Remaderrg/GenshinLauncher/README.md

 ### Controller Settings
 This launches the unity screen selector for more options such as changing the joystick bindings as well as some other redundant options.

-## Upcoming
-* Create a shortcut to auto-apply settings.

 ## About

 ### Can this get me banned?